 Keeping warm in winter can be a struggle for both young and old.
 It is recommended that living room temperatures should not fall below 21°C (70°F) and other occupied rooms should be heated to 18°C (65°F).
 Read our Affordable Warmth strategy.

 Affordable Warmth Helpline

-An Affordable Warmth Helpline has been launched in Buckinghamshire by the National Energy Foundation in partnership with Aylesbury Vale District Council.
+An Affordable Warmth Helpline has been launched in Buckinghamshire by the National Energy Foundation in partnership with Buckinghamshire Council.
 It is for anyone who is struggling to heat their home or meet the spiralling cost of domestic fuel bills can call for free, impartial advice on: